gradle/gradle/design-docs/component-metadata.md

         }
     }

+### Implementation

+Something like...

+    interface VersionSelectionInternal {
+        public enum State {
+            NOT_SET,
+            ACCEPTED,
+            REJECTED
+        }
+        State getState()
+    }

+- Add accept() and reject() method to VersionSelection
+- After applying rules against the VersionSelection instance, check to see if the state is ACCEPTED or REJECTED.
+    - Don't use the default version matching strategy in these cases
+- Add a sample for using version selection rules to implement semantic version matching:
+    - 1.1+ should match [1.1, 1.1.0, 1.1.1, 1.1.0.1] but not [1.10]

+### Test cases

+- Resolution fails if 2 rules set the VersionSelection to different values
+- Can use hard-coded version selection rule so that:
+    - '1.0' does not select any of [2.0, 1.1, 1.0] (override default behaviour)
+    - '1.0' selects '2.0' (override default behaviour)
+    - use custom syntax to select a particular version
+    - use custom syntax to reject a particular version (accepting the next default)

+## Story: Version selection rule takes ComponentMetadataDetails and/or IvyModuleMetadata as input

+This story makes available the component and Ivy meta-data as optional read only inputs to a version selection rule:

+### User visible changes

+    configurations.all {
+        resolutionStrategy {
+            versionSelection {
+                any { VersionSelection selection, ComponentMetadata metadata -> }
+                any { VersionSelection selection, IvyModuleMetadata ivyModule -> println "Got version with branch ${ivyModule.branch}"
+                }
+            }
+        }
+    }

+### Implementation

+- Add ComponentMetadata as read-only view of ComponentMetadataDetails
+    - Rename internal ComponentMetaData -> ModuleComponentMetaData
+- TBD

 ## Story: Build script targets versionSelection rule to particular module

 This story adds some convenience DSL to target a selection rule a particular group or module: